 TL;DR: Final thoughts

 This brings us to the end of the post.
-If you’ve made this far, you’re awesome.
+If you’ve made it this far, you’re awesome.
 I wanted to share this post because this knowledge is crucially important, especially for beginners.

 This post is for them.
 If you want to start a blog or already have but don’t get traffic from Google, this post is very important.
 If you know someone who’s looking for this information, share this post with them.